Mozer

 Rui Miguel Batista Araújo, known as Mozer (born 15 March 1972) is a Portuguese football coach and a former player.

-He played 9 seasons and 194 games in the Primeira Liga for Braga, Rio Ave and Farense.
+He played nine seasons and 194 games in the Primeira Liga for Braga, Rio Ave and Farense.

-Club career
+Career

-He made his Primeira Liga debut for Braga on 25 August 1996 as a starter in a 1–1 draw against Benfica.
+Mozer made his Primeira Liga debut for Braga on 25 August 1996 as a starter in a 1–1 draw against Benfica.